 So if you’re not using digital marketing to its full potential, then start.
 It doesn’t need to be overwhelming or involve a radical shift in strategy.

 This might sound counter-intuitive, but embracing digital doesn’t mean neglecting real-world community.
 Although they may seem contradictory, the two things aren’t mutually exclusive.

 Despite people’s digital expectations, they also like to escape the ever-connected world.
-We crave real life community and feeling part of a tribe.
+We crave real-life community and feeling part of a tribe.
 People may like the convenience that digital services offer, but they still value genuine relationships and interactions.

-Boutique studios are renowned for building strong communities.
-Social bonds boost loyalty and retention too, so try organising events, seminars, and workshops.
 Create opportunities for members to interact with each other, as well as with staff.
 Holding informal drinks or dinners after weekend workouts can go a long way to developing a sense of community within your club.